shelkmike/Polymorphism_suite/README.md

 This is a set of two scripts for the calculation of <b>polymorphism</b> from <b>multiple sequence alignments</b>.
 You give a script a multiple alignment of DNA, RNA or proteins as input, and it outputs various information about polymorphism.
-For details on the different metrics of polymorphism that the scripts calculate, see Table 1 in the article "The plastid genome of the non-photosynthetic plant Rhopalocnemis phalloides is among the most polymorphic genomes known" (link to the table: [to be added soon]).<br>
+For details on the different metrics of polymorphism that the scripts calculate, see Table 1 in the article "The plastid genome of the non-photosynthetic plant <i>Rhopalocnemis phalloides</i> is among the most polymorphic genomes known" (link to the table: [to be added soon]).<br>

 The two scripts are as follows:<br>
 1) <i>calculate_polymorphism_using_entire_alignment.py</i> — calculates polymorphism for the <b>entire</b> alignment.<br>